 Please note that young people should be supervised by a responsible adult at all times when using any chat services online.

 Our safeguarding policy

 The safety of all users is an important aspect of ScoutLink.
-We have an active volunteer team of operators which monitor all areas of the network.
+We have an active volunteer team of operators which monitor the network.
 Every operator is trained to ensure that they are confident in carrying out their role, and have further support available within ScoutLink if they need it.

 Our rules have been created to ensure that we make everybody’s experience on ScoutLink as safe as possible, without compromising the reasons that people come here – to chat to Scouts & Guides worldwide and to make new friends.
 Our rules are stricter than users may be used to from other networks and social media sites, because of the high proportion of young people on our network.

 We treat all reports of rule-breaking seriously.
 Where necessary, we are committed to working with law enforcement and National Scouting Organisations (NSOs) to ensure the safety of our users.

 Users who have questions relating to our rules or Safeguarding policy should direct their questions to email@example.com.